miekg/skydns2/README.md

 since then SkyDNS has seen some changes, most notably to ability to use etcd as a backend.

 ##Setup / Install
+Compile/download and run etcd, see the documentation for etcd at <https://github.com/coreos/etcd>.

-Compile SkyDNS, and execute it
+Then compile SkyDNS, and execute it.

 `go get -d -v ./... && go build -v ./...`